 Sheffield Park and Garden: East Sussex, England

-This informal landscape garden was laid out in the eighteenth-century by ‘Capability’ Brown and enhanced further in the twentieth-century by owner Arthur G. Soames.
+This informal landscape garden was laid out in the 18th century by ‘Capability’ Brown and enhanced further in the twentieth-century by owner Arthur G Soames.

 Sizergh Castle: Cumbria, England